jamesteohart - stock.adobe.com

 Lawmakers in every region of the world are aware of the interoperability and funding challenges faced by smart cities, so they are trying to formulate common interest among project partners.
 Legislation can help local governments implement smart city technologies and overcome the various challenges they face.

-For example, the Smart Cities and Communities Act was introduced in the US Congress in February 2017.
-Although it has not received final Senate approval, the bill focuses on coordinating activities and funding from federal agencies among various smart cities-related municipal departments, by establishing an inter-agency council.
+For example, the Smart Cities and Communities Act was in the US Congress in February 2017.
+Although it has not received final Senate approval, the focuses on coordinating activities and funding from federal agencies among various smart cities-related municipal departments, by establishing an inter-agency council.

 Making citizens smarter – the power of education